-But you’ll also find many misperceptions of storytelling — BS facts that almost everybody believes.
+But you’ll also find many misperceptions of storytelling — nonsense facts that almost everybody believes.

 In particular, About Pages seem to be turning into display cases for stories that didn’t need to be told.